Proper orientations and proper chromatic number: Main tools

 \begin{proof} By Lemma \ref{lem:make strongly j-proper}, we may assume that $d_p(v)$ is integer for each vertex $v$.
-Starting with an empty set $A_j$, add to $A_j$ any vertex $u$ with $gap_j(u)=0$ and orient all unoriented edges out of $u$.
-This will decrease the gap of any of its unoriented neighbors (making their gap negative), and thus repeating this step will form an independent set.
-After no vertices with gap 0 remain, we have a $(j-1)$-proper PFO for which all gaps are nonpositive.
+Observe that every vertex with $d_p(v)>j$ is oriented since all gaps are nonpositive.
+Also, a vertex $u$ has gap zero precisely when $d_p(u)=j$.
+Starting with an empty set $A_j$, add to $A_j$ any vertex $u$ with $gap_j(u)=0$ and orient all unoriented edges $uw$ incident with $u$ out of $u$, i.e. set $p(u,w)=1$ and $p(w,u)=0$.
+This will decrease the gap of $w$ by 1.

+Thus repeating this step will form an independent set $A_j$.
+After no vertex with gap 0 remains, all gaps are negative integers.
+Now, passing from $j$ to $j-1$, we have a $(j-1)$-proper PFO for which all gaps are nonpositive.
 Thus, we can repeat the process until all vertices have been oriented.

 We end up with a 0-proper PFO.
 It remains to show that we can change all nonintegral $p$-values into 0/1, without changing the values $d_p(v)$.
 Let $H$ be the subgraph of $G$ containing those edges $uv$ for which $0<p(u,v)<1$.
 If there are no such edges, then we already have a proper orientation.
-Otherwise, $H$ contains a cycle since no vertex can be incident with precisely one edge in $H$.
-By changing the values on the edges in $C$ we can make one of the edges $uv\in E(C)$ to get the 0/1 value in the changed PFO and thus decrease the number of edges in $H$.
+Otherwise, $H$ contains a cycle $C$ since no vertex can be incident with precisely one edge in $H$.
+By saturating this cycle, we saturate one of the edges $uv\in E(C)$ and thus decrease the number of edges in $H$.
 By repeating this process, we obtain an orientation as claimed. \end{proof}

 In later sections we will construct proper orientations, starting with some $j$-proper partial orientation, and then we will decrease the gaps until no vertices with positive gap are left.
 We proceed from a $j$-proper PFO to a $(j-1)$-proper PFO such that the gaps $Gap(i)$ ($1\le i\le r$) decrease and eventually all become 0.
 Of course, in the new $(j-1)$-proper PFO, the gap is considered with respect to $j-1$.
-By doing so, the sets $A_m$ for $m>j$ will remain unchanged and we will form the new independent set $A_j$.
-If we achieve that $Gap(i)\le 0$ (with respect to the PFO being $(j-1)$-proper), we say that we \emph{close the gap} of the $i$th part $V_i$.
+By doing so, the sets $A_m$ for $m>j$ will remain unchanged and we will form the new independent set $A_j$ If we achieve that $Gap(i)\le 0$ (with respect to the PFO being $(j-1)$-proper), we say that we \emph{close the gap} of the $i$th part $V_i$.
 And when all gaps become nonpositive, we say that the \emph{gaps were closed}.

-Note that properties (3) and (4) of $j$-proper PFOs imply that each unoriented vertex $u$ has $d_p^+(u) \le k$ since each oriented edge $uv$ incident with $u$ is coming from some $A_m$, and if $p(u,v)>0$, then $uv$ is oriented from $u$ to $v$ in the base $k$-orientation $D_0$.

 In our construction of proper orientations, we use the quantity $d_1(v)$, which denotes the number of edges which are in-edges for $v$ in the base orientation and are still unoriented under the partial fractional orientation we are building.
 The following simple corollary of properties (3) and (4) of $j$-proper PFOs will be used throughout.